kresdl/easy3d/README.md

 #### Concept

-What easy3d 3.0 is trying to accomplish is to provide a more declarative way of creating 3D graphics.
+What I'm trying to accomplish with easy3d 3.0 is to provide a more declarative way of creating 3D graphics.

 #### Installation